Historical perspective in an urgent moment: the financial health of the social sector, 1998-2017

 Foundation endowments grow in relation to the broader economy.
 As assets increase in value, foundations have more capital to work with.
 It is worth emphasizing here that the economy and the stock market are not the same thing.
 The economy as a whole has significant inertia and is less subject to the whims of investors.
 In these charts, we are using GDP as a measure of the size of the economy.
 The GDP also has limitations: it tracks economic activity whether or not that activity is good for society (e.g., a car wreck increases GDP).

 Foundation assets ultimately flow from whole-of-the-economy measures such as GDP—but on a year-to-year basis, they more closely track measures of financial market activity such as the S&P 500.
-For further analysis of foundation giving during the last financial crisis, see this Candid Blog post.
+For further analysis of foundation giving during the last financial health crisis, see this Candid Blog post.

 As this crisis evolves and leaders throughout the social sector make decisions about an uncertain future, my colleagues at Candid and I will continue to comb through our data to find lessons the past may offer.
 Our next analysis will look at the distribution of financial health across the field.
 That is, what can we see about the financial health of individual organizations?
 That view from the front lines is more grim.